Header image

 The other layers add different effects, like blending, boosting the saturation, masking and altering the colors.

 By the way, 20 8x10 photos of this photo-art, Titled "Hollywood Then And Now," were sold to Malibu Global Awareness board members, raising $2000 for Doctors Without Borders.
 Three 17x10 prints were sold at auction at the June 2006 MGA fund raiser at Cindy Landon's estate in Malibu, raising more money for Doctors Without Borders.
-Two sizes: 10" x 17" and 18" x 30".
-Shipped rolled in 2" x 24" mailing tube. $29.99 and $37.99
+18" x 30".
+Shipped rolled in 2" x 24" mailing tube. $39.99

 large product photo